MyDK/EPUB-pimping/README.md

 # EPUB-pimping
-tips and tricks to improve your ebooks
+tips and tricks to improve your ebooks (not finished, sorry)